 where $G$ is the symmetry group of the material.

-\paragraph{Polyconvexity:} Polyconvexity of the strain energy density function is a sufficient condition for the existence of solutions to boundary value problems with hyperelastic material behavior under general boundary conditions and body forces \cite{ball1976convexity, hartmann2003polyconvexity}. $W(\F)$ is polyconvex if and only if there exists a function $\mathcal{P}$, \emph{convex} in its arguments, such that
+\paragraph{Polyconvexity} The polyconvexity of the strain energy density function guarantees sequential weak lower semicontinuity, which along with coercivity is a sufficient condition for the existence of minimizers, i.e. of solutions to boundary value problems under general boundary conditions and body forces \cite{ball1976convexity, hartmann2003polyconvexity,ebbing2010design}.
+Also importantly, polyconvexity is sufficient for quasiconvexity, which in turn implies rank-one convexity.
+For twice differentiable and smooth elastic strain energy density functions, rank-one convexity is equivalent to ellipticity, \cite{schroder2010poly,ebbing2010design}. $W(\F)$ is polyconvex if and only if there exists a function $\mathcal{P}$, \emph{convex} in its arguments, such that

-where $\rm{adj}\,\F = \rm{det}\,\F\,\F^{-T}$.
+where $\rm{cof}\,\F = \rm{det}\,\F\,\F^{-T}$.

-\paragraph{Normalization of Stress and Strain Energy Density:} In an undeformed configuration, i.e. for $\F = \mathbf{I}$, it must be
+\paragraph{Normalization of Stress and Strain Energy Density} In an undeformed configuration, i.e. for $\F = \mathbf{I}$, it must be

 In other words, an undeformed configuration implies no stresses and stores no energy.